drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 I haven't written a specific article about it despite the fact that I would have wanted to, mostly by lack of time.

-Almost a year ago and 318 commits later, I published the release 2.0.0 last week.
+Almost a year ago and 318 commits later, I published [the release 2.0.0](https://github.com/loophp/collection/releases/tag/2.0.0) last week.

 <!--break-->

-A year ago, I came across a [pull request made against the Laravel framework](https://github.com/laravel/framework/pull/29415).
+It all started a year ago, when I came across a [pull request made against the Laravel framework](https://github.com/laravel/framework/pull/29415).

-Writing a lazy collection library was something that I had in mind since a couple of months ago, and that pull request has revived my motivation to write one.
+Writing a lazy collection library was something that I had in mind, and that pull request has revived my motivation to write one.
 After understanding what was happening in that pull request, I started to write my own library.

-There are already [some collection libraries in PHP](https://packagist.org/?query=collection&tags=collection), but I wanted to do something more complete, fully tested and  typed, with a good documentation.
+There were already [some collection libraries in PHP](https://packagist.org/?query=collection&tags=collection), but I wanted to do something more complete, fully tested and  typed, with a good documentation.

-I did countless iterations because I was not happy of the result and I felt that I could improve things.
+I did countless iterations because I was not happy of the result and I felt that I could improve and optimize things.

 Writing such library also put me on the path of functional programming even more, and I also lost quite a lot of time learning new things from that amazing field.